 For this recipe I added a bit of vanilla extract to the almond meringue shells, spread caramel buttercream on them, sprinkled a little bit of fleur de sel on the filling and topped with the second meringue shell.
 Delicious!

-3. Next, beat 90 grams egg whites (that’s approximately 3 eggs) and 1 teaspoon vanilla extract just until they turn bubbly.
+Step 3.
+Next, whip 90 grams room-temperature egg whites (that’s approximately 3 eggs) and 1 teaspoon vanilla extract just until they turn bubbly.

-4. Slowly beat in 25 grams granulated sugar.
+Step 4.
+Slowly whip in 25 grams granulated sugar.
 You’re done when you have a glossy meringue that just barely holds stiff peaks.

-RECIPE TIP: To beat in the sugar, I recommend that you grab a tablespoon and slowly but continuously sprinkle the sugar over the surface of the meringue while your mixer is running.
+RECIPE TIP: To whip in the sugar, I recommend that you grab a tablespoon and slowly but continuously sprinkle the sugar over the surface of the meringue while your mixer is running.

-5. Fold the almond mix into the whipped egg whites using a rubber spatula.
+Step 5.
+Slowly fold the almond mix into the whipped egg whites using a rubber spatula.
 You will end up with a thick, very slow-moving batter.

-6. Fill the batter into a piping bag with a large round tip and pipe small round dollops (about 1.5 inches in diameter) onto two large parchment-lined cookie sheets.
+Step 6.
+Fill the batter into a piping bag with a large round tip and pipe small round dollops (about 1.5 inches in diameter) onto two large cookie sheets* lined with silicone baking mats or parchment paper.
+(Baking mats work a little bit better in my experience, so if you have them, use those).

 *RECIPE TIP: I find that insulated cookie sheets, which consist of two sheets of metal with a layer of air sandwiched between them, work best for macarons and I recommend that you use those.

-7. Let the macarons sit on the cookie sheets at room temperature for 30 minutes, then heat the oven to 280 degrees F. and bake the macarons for 15 to 20 minutes, until they are hard to the touch.
+Step 7.
+Let the macarons sit on the cookie sheets at room temperature for at least 30 minutes, then heat the oven to 280 degrees F. Bake the first baking sheet until the macarons are hard to the touch (15 to 20 minutes).

-8. Turn the oven off, crack the oven door open and leave the macarons in the oven for another 15 minutes, then take them out and let them cool fully.
+Step 8.
+Turn the oven off, crack the oven door open and leave the macarons in the oven for another 15 minutes, then take them out and let them cool fully.
+Heat the oven back up and repeat with the second sheet.

 More delicious salted caramel recipes: